-- We have no data 10 days before, when the ocean subsurface was first detected above freezing and consequently the float was not allowed to surface.
-We have no T45 data either when the float surfaced again on 13th September (Fig. 8b, bottom).
-We can only see what we just discussed: 30 days before, i.e. 13th August surfacing, the median T45 over that region is low (0.6 K), and so is it on 3rd September (0.7 K) when the float was not allowed to surface but the area was presumed ice-free. - In summary, T45 is significantly, negatively correlated with the curl of the wind, and we do see a decrease in T45 to values below 1K before the SOCCOM float surfaced in leads in 2017.
-These two results are however not conclusive as they are strongly impedded by APP's sensitivity to clouds.
+to values below 1 K before the SOCCOM float surfaced in leads in 2017.
+These two results are however not conclusive, as they are strongly impeded by APP's sensitivity to clouds.
 Besides, the leads that we tried to detect are too narrow compared to APP's horizontal resolution.
-We recommend instead the use of products that are not affected by clouds and are higher resolution (e.g. Zwally et al., 2008; Murashkin et al., 2018) and/or to try and detect only large leads (e.g. Bröhan and Kaleschke, 2014; Reiser et al., 2020).
+We recommend instead the use of products that are not affected by clouds and are of higher resolution (e.g. Zwally et al., 2008; Murashkin et al., 2018) and/or to try and detect only large leads (e.g. Bröhan and Kaleschke, 2014; Reiser et al., 2020).

-340 5 Conclusions
+5 Conclusions

-The first aim of this paper was to determine criteria on 38 years of spaceborne infrared imagery (APP) to detect an upcoming reopening of the Weddell Polynya.
-Using the Comiso Bootstrap sea ice concentration, we generated a time series of past polynya events over Maud Rise and obtained 24 events since 1980, or 30 polynyas as some days had several polynyas opened simultaneously (Fig 2).
-The widely accepted narrative is that there had been no polynya in the Weddell Sea since "the" Weddell

-345 Polynya of 1974-1976 when the polynya unexpectedly re-opened in 2016 (e.g. Swart et al., 2018).
-Yet, our study is but one of many that found once again that there has in fact been many polynyas / halos in the region in the forty years in between (e.g. Lindsay et al., 2004; Smedsrud, 2005; de Steur et al., 2007; Campbell et al., 2019).
+The first aim of this paper was to determine criteria on 38 years of spaceborne infrared imagery (APP) to detect an upcoming re-opening of the Weddell Polynya.
+Using the Comiso Bootstrap sea ice concentration, we generated a time series of past polynya events over Maud Rise and obtained 24 events since 1980, or 30 polynyas, as some days had several polynyas opened simultaneously (Fig. 2).
+The widely accepted narrative is that there had been no polynya in the Weddell Sea since "the" Weddell Polynya of 1974-1976 when the polynya unexpectedly re-opened in 2016 (e.g. Swart et al., 2018).
+Yet, our study is but one of many that found once again that there has in fact been many polynyas/halos in the region in the 40 years in between (e.g. Lindsay et al., 2004; Smedsrud, 2005; de Steur et al., 2007; Campbell et al., 2019).